Security Model

 Credential Isolation

 Agents never receive API keys, database credentials, or other secrets.
 The orchestrator resolves credentials from OpenBao (see Secrets Management) and injects them directly into outbound tool call requests — invisible to the agent process.
-This is enforced architecturally: the credential resolution happens in the orchestrator host process after the SmcpEnvelope is verified.
+This is enforced architecturally: the credential resolution happens in the orchestrator host process after the SealEnvelope is verified.

 Non-Repudiation